 Social media addiction treatment options

 Social media addiction has risen in recent years.
-Research from the University of Michigan revealed that 210 people across the globe suffer from internet or social media addiction.
+Research from the University of Michigan revealed that 210 million people across the globe suffer from internet or social media addiction.
 California State University investigated the statistics of social media addiction in the U.S. Around 33.19 million Americans struggle with social media addiction.

 However, social media addiction is not recognized as an official disorder by the DSM-5.
 Treatment for social media addiction includes psychotherapy, group counseling, and holistic options.
 Treatment can be done in an inpatient or outpatient setting, as well as in a virtual environment.